anwareset/mikhmon-container/README.md

 ## Usages
 ### Docker
 Use any container tool such as `docker` or `podman` with simple command.
+Most easy way, since it's not using any web server to run.
 ```shell
 docker pull trianwar/mikhmon
 docker run --name mikhmon-app -d -p 80:80 trianwar/mikhmon